AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

 ### Task 6: Convert and View Results

-We can’t visualize the output directly using the Score Model component, so we’ll need to convert the scored results into a visual-friendly format.
-To do so, we’ll use a component called **“Convert to Dataset”**.
+In this task, you’ll convert the model’s scored output into a format suitable for visualization using the Convert to Dataset component.
+This enables you to inspect anomaly predictions and analyze model performance in Azure ML Designer.

 1. In the left-side pane under the **Component (1)** tab, search for the **Convert to Dataset (2)** Component by Microsoft.
 This tool takes the output from the model and converts it to a format that can be visualized in the Designer.